The-CFR-Project/AircraftEnginesDatabase/README.md

 This database is published under the [Creative Commons Attribution Non-Commercial ShareAlike](https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode).
 You can share and modify the work as you wish (we'd be excited to know what you do with it!), but the CFR Aircraft Engines Database must be attributed and the new works must be used non-commercially and under a similar license.

 # Contributing

+Please feel free to contribute to this database in whichever way you can.
+If you notice an error with the values (there likely quite a few!) post an issue on the [Issues Tab](https://github.com/The-CFR-Project/AircraftEnginesDatabase/issues) and we'll get back to you as soon as we can.
+If you have any other suggestions, use the same tab to post them!